tcwan/nxos-armdebug/guides/Eclipse-Docker-setup.md

 # Getting Started with NxOS-Armdebug (with Docker Build Environment)
-NxOS-Armdebug can be built and run on various OS, due to the use of Docker to manage the build process, and a browser-based ARM simulator.
+NxOS-Armdebug can be built and run on various OS, due to the use of Docker to manage the build process.
 It has been tested on macOS Mojave (10.14.x) Big Sur (11.2.x), and will most likely work on other Linuxes.
 It will probably work on recent Windows OS as well, but it has not been tested.
 ```
-For the Windows 10 platform, it is recommended to use the Windows for Windows Subsystem for Linux (WSL)
+For the Windows 10 platform, it is recommended to use the Windows Subsystem for Linux (WSL)
 package which provides a propoer Linux (Ubuntu-based) user environment for working with NxOS-Armdebug.
 ```